welmac0/DEPRECATED_traficar-promocode-sender/README.md

 # traficar-promocode-sender
-Automated check of @traficar_pl account on the instagram and sending me an sms with the promo code.
-I want to minimise time spent on the Social Media and pay less for carsharing.
+This script's goal was to automates the checking of @traficar_pl account on Instagram and sending me an SMS with the promo code.
+My goal was to minimize time spent on social media and pay less for carsharing.

-EDIT: 1.12.23 - Doesn't work anymore because Instagram doesn't show description of the posts if you open a profile.
-You have to <b><i>log in </i></b>, select a photo and then download a description.
-    That disables me from this, because I log in via FB, and have 2FA at FB. :(
+Edit: 1.12.23 - The script no longer works because Instagram doesn't display post descriptions when you open a profile.
+Now, you need to log in, select a photo, and then download the description.
+Unfortunately, this poses a challenge for me since I log in via Facebook, and Facebook has two-factor authentication (2FA).

 ## Config
-Just upload this bunch of files to repo on Heroku, then create a script which initiates the script, add it to scheduler via this add-on: https://devcenter.heroku.com/articles/scheduler and that's it.
+Simply upload these files to a repository on Heroku.
+Then, create a script that initializes the process and add it to the scheduler using this add-on: https://devcenter.heroku.com/articles/scheduler
+That's it.